Commenting on Candidates and Campaigns: How 501(c)(3)s Can Respond During an Election Year

 - Avoid discussing a candidate’s record; commenting on a candidate’s record is very close to commenting on a candidate’s qualifications or whether he or she should be elected.

-- Avoid talking about voters and making references to the election.
-For example, instead of saying “Voters will not accept…” say, “Americans won’t accept……”
+- Avoid talking about voters and making references to the For example, instead of saying “Voters will not accept…” say, “Americans won’t accept……”

 - Avoid identifying the candidate by name.
 It is better to say: “During the recent Republican debate, statements were made about X. We disagree…”